JaiWillems/celest/docs/source/modules/encounter.rst

    window_object = windows_object[2405796.5:2405796.7]
    # window_object is a list containing windows with the 2405795.5, 2405796.5 start times.

+   # Window accessed through the get_window method by the start time 2405796.5.
+   window_object = windows_object.get_window(2405796.5)
+   # window_object now contains the window starting at 2405796.5.

+   # Window accessed through the get_windows_in_range method using a start and end time.
+   window_object = windows_object.get_windows_in_range(2405796.5, 2405796.7)
+   # window_object is a list containing windows with the 2405795.5, 2405796.5 start times.

    # Window accessed by iterating over the class.
    for window_object in windows_object: